AleziaKurdis/blackJack/README.md

 **Note:** Select the black Jack table to position table and seats.

+### Emissive verus Non-emissive cards
+By default the cards ar non-emissive.
+But if you need them emissive for any reasons, you can by simple enter "**EMISSIVE_CARDS**" in the "**description**" property of the blackjack table entity.

 ### Multiple tables in a same domain...
 This will work with only one table per domain.
 if for any reason you would like to run many Black Jack Tables, you will need to have a separated set of script and modify the communication channel in most of the scripts (Find & Replace):